 GRAPHIC-How a Russian-Ukraine conflict might hit global markets

-LONDON, Jan 21 (Reuters) - A potential invasion of Ukraine by neighbouring Russia would be felt across a number of markets, from wheat and energy prices and the region's sovereign dollar bonds to safe have assets.
+LONDON, Jan 25 (Reuters) - A potential invasion of Ukraine by neighbouring Russia would be felt across a number of markets, from wheat and energy prices and the region's sovereign dollar bonds to safe-haven assets and stock markets.

-Below are four charts showing where a potential escalation of tensions could be felt across global markets:
+Below are five charts showing where a potential escalation of tensions could be felt across global markets:

 1/SAFE HAVENS

-Two-year U.S. Treasury yields have seen the biggest monthly jump since 2016 and 10-year rates appeared headed for the key 2% level.
-In Germany, 10-year yields rose above 0% for the first time since 2019.

-A major risk event usually sees investors rushing back to bonds, which represent the safest assets on planet and this time may not be different, even if a Russian invasion of Ukraine risks further fanning oil prices -- and therefore inflation.
+A major risk event usually sees investors rushing back to bonds, generally seen as the safest assets, and this time may not be different, even if a Russian invasion of Ukraine risks further fanning oil prices -- and therefore inflation.

-"Clearly if the Ukraine story was to go wrong there would be quite a significant bid for Treasuries, and this notion of the 10-year getting to 2% would be put on hold," said Padhraic Garvey, regional head of research, Americas at ING.

-Other safe-havens include gold, already at two-month peaks XAU= as well as the yen.
+In forex markets, the euro/Swiss franc exchange rate EURCHF=EBS is seen as the biggest indicator of geopolitical risk in the euro zone as the Swiss currency has long been viewed by investors a safe haven.
+It hit its strongest levels since May 2015 on Monday though some of that was due to a widespread selloff on Wall Street.

+Gold, also seen as a shelter in times of conflict or economic strife, is clinging to two-month peaks XAU=.

 2/ GRAINS AND WHEAT